sysco-middleware/sysco-middleware.github.io/_posts/2015-09-21-differences-maf-and-adf-mobile.md

 tags: [MAF,ADF Mobile]
 author: cliops
 ---
-This time, we will see some important advantages and disadvantages beetween these two versions.
+This time, we will see some important advantages and disadvantages between these two versions.
 There we go:

 #Overview#